1jamescaldwell/Monte-Carlo-Simulator/README.md

 # Monte-Carlo-Simulator
+Created by James Caldwell
+Fall 2024

+This repo contains: <br>
-A monte carlo simulator using a set of three related classes — a Die class, a Game class, and an Analyzer class. <br>
+ 1. A monte carlo simulator using a set of three related classes — a Die class, a Game class, and an Analyzer class. <br>

 For this project, I wrote, tested (unittest), used, packaged, and published a Python module and accompanying files. <br>